hmxmilohax/dance-central-1-deluxe/README.md

 Once the dependencies are installed, run "_init_repo.bat" in an **empty folder**. git will pull the repo and make sure you are completely up to date.

-From then on simply run "_build_xbox.bat", depending on the platform you are building for.
+From then on simply navigate to the user_scripts folder and run "build_(xbox/xenia).bat", depending on the platform you are building for.
 This script will pull the repo again for updates, and build the ARK for you and spit it out in _build

 On Xbox, copy the gen folder and the xex from "_build/xbox/" to the location you have installed Dance Central.